nebulaai/swap-scan/README.md

 # Swan_scan
-Map the user's nbai token to the bsc chain
+Swap the user's nbai token to the bsc chain

 ## Mapping process
 The user sends a certain number of nbai tokens to the transfer contract deployed on the nbai blockchain <tr>